sivarasan1992/react-node-mysql/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-To run this application fallow these steps
+To run this application follow these steps

 Make sure you have mysql connection. to change mysql credential - server/config/db.js